- MonEDT | Online schedule

 BigBlueButton | Web conferencing and webinars

-Your teachers may invite you to use BigBlueButton (BBB) to follow distance learning sessions.
+Your teachers may invite you to use BigBlueButton (BBB) directly from a Moodle course or from the software interface.

-Via BBB, you can take part in virtual classes or work meetings, and follow online conferences (up to 100 participants).
+Simply click on the link they send you and enter a name: you can then take part in virtual classes or work meetings, and follow online conferences (up to 100 participants).

 To make the most of BBB